How to Match an Existing Angle on an Edge Using a Marker

 If you're not spot-on already, remark the bevel, adjust the angle and try again until you have it just right.
 Once you have found the sweet spot, you are ready to sharpen.

-In this photo, the marker has been removed across the whole bevel, indicating that the sharpening angle has been matched to the previous angle.
+In this photo, the marker has been removed across a large potion of the bevel, indicating that the sharpening angle has been matched to the previous angle.

 Ready To Sharpen